 This PERFECT Southern Sweet Potato Pie Recipe is filled with tender baked sweet potato, indulgent fall flavors and baking spices in a flaky buttery crust.
 This is the South’s favorite pie, and it is absolutely perfect for the holiday season or Sunday supper dessert.
-If you love other Southern pies like Sweet Potato Pecan Pie, Buttermilk Pie or Southern Peach Cobbler, you will love this!
+If you love other Southern pies like Pumpkin Pie, Sweet Potato Pecan Pie, Buttermilk Pie or Southern Peach Cobbler, you will love this!
 Also try my Sweet Potato Chess Pie for a nice twist!

 HOW TO MAKE SWEET POTATO PIE RECIPE (SOUL FOOD)

 HOW DO YOU MAKE A SOUTHERN SWEET POTATO PIE?